imabutahersiddik/Erath/README.md

 # Decentrealized Web

-The Decentralized Web represents the evolution of the internet, in which data is rendered secure and immutable.
+The Decentrealized Web represents the evolution of the internet, in which data is rendered secure and immutable.
 The data is stored in the URL indefinitely, ensuring its perpetual availability.
-The data is further transformed into an AES-256 string, which serves as the fundamental building block for the secure infrastructure of the Decentralized Web.
+The data is further transformed into an AES-256 string, which serves as the fundamental building block for the secure infrastructure of the Decentrealized Web.

 ## What is it?
 - It's like a super cool version of the internet